John Stuart Mill: Theory of liberty

-One way to read Mill's Principle of Liberty as a principle of public reason is to see it excluding certain kinds of reasons from being taken into account in legislation, or in guiding the moral coercion of public opinion.
+One way to read Mill's Principle of Liberty as a principle of public reason is to see it as excluding certain kinds of reasons from being taken into account in legislation, or in guiding the moral coercion of public opinion.
 (Rawls, Lectures on the History of Political Philosophy, p.
-291) These reasons include those founded in other persons good; reasons of excellence and ideals of human perfection; reasons of dislike or disgust, or of preference.
+291) These reasons include those founded in other persons' good; reasons of excellence and ideals of human perfection; reasons of dislike or disgust, or of preference.

 Mill states that "harms" which may be prevented include acts of omission as well as acts of commission.
 Thus, failing to rescue a drowning child counts as a harmful act, as does failing to pay taxes, or failing to appear as a witness in court.
 All such harmful omissions may be regulated, according to Mill.
 By contrast, it does not count as harming someone if—without force or fraud—the affected individual consents to assume the risk: thus one may permissibly offer unsafe employment to others, provided there is no deception involved.
 He does, however, recognise one limit to consent: society should not permit people to sell themselves into slavery.

 The question of what counts as a self-regarding action and what actions, whether of omission or commission, constitute harmful actions subject to regulation, continues to exercise interpreters of Mill.
 He did not consider giving offence to constitute "harm"; an action could not be restricted because it violated the conventions or morals of a given society.

 John Stuart Mill and Helen Taylor.
 Helen was the daughter of Harriet Taylor and collaborated with Mill for fifteen years after her mother's death in 1858.